Men’s Hair Loss & Male Pattern Baldness

-Hair loss, or androgenic alopecia, is a common medical condition characterized by a receding hairline, hair thinning, and baldness.
-According to the American Hair Loss Association, over 65% of men will experience hair loss at some point in their lives, with around 85% of men experiencing hair thinning by age 50.
-The most important first step once you notice hair thinning is to consult an experienced board-certified dermatologist, such as Dr. Green in NYC.
-Dr. Green offers a host of medical treatments for hair loss at her private dermatology office in Manhattan’s Upper East Side.
-She creates a personalized treatment plan for each patient with a unique combination of topical serums, oral medications, and in-office treatment options to combat their specific type of hair loss.
+Male Pattern baldness (androgenetic alopecia) and other types of hair loss in men, such as telogen effluvium and alopecia areata, are very common.
+According to the American Hair Loss Association, over 65% of men will experience hair loss at some point in their lives.
+The earlier hair loss treatment starts, the better it works to stimulate new hair growth and prevent further hair loss.
+As soon as you notice signs of hair thinning, or if you have a family history of male pattern baldness, consult an experienced board-certified dermatologist, such as Dr. Green in NYC.
+At her private dermatology office in Manhattan’s Upper East Side, Dr. Green creates personalized hair loss treatment plans for each patient with a unique combination of topical serums, oral medications, and in-office treatment options to combat their specific type of hair loss.

 6 Months after PRP hair treatment